rumaan/vue-img-fade/docs/guide/what-is-this.md

 But this plugin allows you to just slap a simple `v-fade` [directive](https://vuejs.org/guide/reusability/custom-directives.html#custom-directives) on the image element, and you're done.
-Moreover, this plugin also comes with another directive `v-fade-all` which can be added to any parent or container element and will automatically grab all child image elements that are visible in the viewport and animate them correctly (i.e. run the animation only when all the images visible in viewport are done loading).
+Moreover, this plugin also comes with another directive `v-fade-auto` which can be added to any parent or container element and will automatically grab all child image elements that are visible in the viewport and animate them correctly (i.e. run the animation only when all the images visible in viewport are done loading).